Have you ever smoked a turkey? It can be a bit overwhelming the first time, but once you learn the right steps, it's not difficult at all.

 Smoking a turkey differs from cooking on a gas grill or baking it in the kitchen.
 Let's look at some guidelines.

-1. Slow and steady wins the race
+1. How long to smoke a turkey?
+Slow and steady wins the race

-One of the most important things about preparing a really great smoked turkey is slow-cooking it so that it gets a chance to absorb the smoking flavor from the wood chips.
-The cooking process takes time to get a nice, crisp skin and smoky flavor without burning or having an undercooked middle.
+One of the most important things about preparing a really great smoked turkey is slow-cooking it so that it can absorb the smoking flavor from the wood chips.

 Keep your temperature as steady as possible for the juiciest turkey that is evenly cooked.
 And let's not forget your seasonings.